-We have responded to this matter by testing the valuation and ownership of 100% of the portfolio of investments.
+For these reasons and the materiality of the balance in relation to the financial statements as a whole, we considered this to be a key audit matter.
+We responded to this matter by testing the valuation and ownership of the whole portfolio of investments.